-- 1. Discuss the factors affecting the addition of organometallic nucleophiles to isophorone with reference to methyl lithium, lithium dimethyl cuprate and methylmagnesium iodide in the presence of copper(I) chloride. - 2.
-What is the ratio of dienes formed in your experiment?
-Rationalize this in mechanistic terms. - 3.
-In the diene mixture, only the endocyclic diene, the cyclohexa-1,3-diene 4, can react in the Diels-Alder reaction.
+- 4. A discussion section.
+In this section you should critically discuss the experiment you have performed with regard to your method and results.
+Reaction mechanisms, possible side-products and competing reactions should be discussed here.
+Your spectra should be assigned, annotated and commented upon and presented along with your report.
+Specifically, what is the ratio of dienes formed in your experiment?
+Which one would you expect to predominate, and rationalize this in mechanistic terms (hint: consider the type of elimination that is occurring).
+In the diene mixture, only the endocyclic diene, the cyclohexa-1,3-diene 4, can react in a Diels-Alder reaction.
 Why is this?
-However, if the diene mixture is treated with a catalytic quantity of conc. sulphuric acid before the Diels-Alder reaction, then a virtually quantitative yield of Diels-Alder adduct can be obtained.
-Why? - 4.
-Fully assign the IR and NMR spectra of your products.
-The NMR spectrum of the Diels-alder adduct is particularly interesting, and is fully interpretable.
-Assign chemical shifts to all the protons in the molecule and identify the appropriate coupling constants (J values)
+However, if the diene mixture is treated with a catalytic quantity of conc. sulphuric acid before the Diels-Alder reaction, then a virtually quantitative yield of Diels-Alder adduct 6 can be obtained.
+Why?
+Assign the NMR spectrum of the Diels-alder adduct 6 provided (see notes on reporting NMR spectral data in experiment 1 for style). - 5.
+A Conclusion section.
+Briefly, what conclusions can you draw from your experiment?